Highlights of the Pew Internet Project’s research related to mobile technology.

 (Note: This page will be updated whenever new data is available.)

-- 26% of American adults own an e-reader
+- 24% of Americans ages 16 and older own an e-reader

-- 31% of American adults own a tablet computer
+- 35% of Americans ages 16 and older own a tablet computer

 For more information on e-readers, tablets, and libraries in the digital age, please visit the new section of our website: libraries.pewinternet.org.